 Finance: Banks and other financial institutions benefit from making customer services such as loan applications or insurance quotes – many of which are now online – more streamlined and efficient.

 SMU offers a variety of online programs designed to give professionals the knowledge they need to take on Lean Six Sigma roles in their organization.

-Lean Continuous Improvement: Prepares professionals to eliminate waste that can slow processes, lower morale and lower customer satisfaction.
+Principles of Lean: Prepares professionals to eliminate waste that can slow processes, lower morale and lower customer satisfaction.

 Lean Six Sigma Yellow Belt: Teaches the foundational concepts of Lean Six Sigma and how to use them to increase productivity and make process improvements that lead to higher quality products.